Margita Stefanović

-Margita "Magi" Stefanović (Маргита "Маги" Стефановић; 1 April 1959 – 18 September 2002) was a Serbian musician best known as a keyboardist of a Yugoslav rock band Ekatarina Velika (EKV).
+Margita "Magi" Stefanović (Маргита "Маги" Стефановић; 1 April 1959 – 18 September 2002) was a Serbian musician best known as the keyboardist of the Yugoslav rock band Ekatarina Velika (EKV).

 Biography

 Born in Belgrade and of Kosovo Serb and Montenegrin descent, she was the only child of well-known Čačak-born theatre and television director Slavoljub Stefanović-Ravasi and Kačikol-born teacher Desanka Nikolić.
-After finishing elementary school, Margita enrolled in the Josip Slavenski Music High School from which she graduated as the most talented pianist in her class alongside Ivo Pogorelić.
+After finishing elementary school, Margita enrolled in the Josip Slavenski Music High School from which she graduated as the most talented pianist (also being blessed with perfect pitch) in her class alongside Ivo Pogorelić.
 Her impressive school performance led to an offer of further studies at the famed Moscow Conservatory, which she ended up turning down due to family reasons—her mother very much disliked the idea of letting her go to Moscow by herself at such a young age.
 Instead, Margita enrolled at the University of Belgrade's Faculty of Architecture where she was no less successful.
 Throughout her architecture studies she still continued practicing the piano as well as playing and occasionally touring with various small orchestras.

 After graduating university in 1982, along with her then-boyfriend Srđan Vejvoda, the older brother of Goran Vejvoda, she began to take an interest in Belgrade's underground music scene, which struck her as a completely different lifestyle from the one she was used to.
-During the spring of 1982, she was introduced to Milan Mladenović by her cousin Gagi Mihajlović.
+During the spring of 1982, she was introduced to Milan Mladenović by her cousin Gagi Mihajlović, both were members of the band Katarina II at the time.
 Soon thereafter, at one of Katarina II's early rehearsals, she got an offer to join the band.
 After returning from a three-month trip to South America, she decided to take the still-standing offer, joining Katarina II in late 1982.

 Margita was Katarina II/Ekatarina Velika's member until its very end in late 1994.
-During her time with the band, she also collaborated on the albums of many other Yugoslav bands such as Karlowy Vary produced by Tomo in der Mühlen, Elvis J. Kurtović & His Meteors, Van Gogh, Babe etc.
+During her time with the band, she also collaborated on the albums of many other Yugoslav bands such as Parni Valjak, Karlowy Vary produced by Tomo in der Mühlen, Elvis J. Kurtović & His Meteors, Van Gogh, Babe etc.